 Sergio Cabrera is not any filmmaker.
 He is the director and producer of one of Colombia’s best-known movies, La estrategia del caracol (1993, The strategy of the snail).
 The film shows how the modest residents of an occupied building in a central neighborhood of Bogotá unite to prevent their forced eviction and thereby unmask the corruption and greed of the rich.
 Sergio’s father Fausto, the leading figure of the Cabrera family in Volver la vista atrás, plays the Spanish Republican emigrant Don Jacinto in this movie.
 With a beard and hairdo that resembles Karl Marx, the anarchist convinces the other residents of his very peculiar strategy which will prevent them from losing their home.
 When asked about the brilliant performance of his father in this movie (Fausto, who was a pioneer of television in Colombia, played in many of his son’s movies), Sergio Cabrera remarks that it was easy for his father to deliver this type of performance because he was simply playing himself.

 I had a very hard time with the movie when I watched it for the first time many years ago.
 The audio quality of the DVD, a friend of mine had brought from Medellín, was so low that I got desperate.
 I thought my Spanish was too bad to follow the storyline.
-Anyway, I quickly found out that I couldn’t understand because it was a low-quality pirate copy filmed directly from TV.
-Nowadays, you can watch the movie in excellent quality on YouTube for free (even with added English subtitles).
+Anyway, My eyes got tired so quickly that I realised I couldn’t understand because it was a low-quality pirate copy filmed directly from TV.
+Nowadays, you can watch the movie in excellent quality on YouTube for free.

 Todo un clásico.
 The film is very funny and playful, very recommendable.
 I am not sure it is the best Colombian film of all times, but in my point of view it is the most Colombian film of all times ;).